GeoMOER/moer-bsc-base-r/docs/units/_unit03/unit03-02_types_of_objects.md

 ------

 # Objects
-Objects are the core of any R program.
+As already mentioned in unit 01, objects are the core of any R program.
 They contain the information we calculate with and also the calculated results.
 They also offer the possibility to label data with meaningful names, so that the code is easier to understand.
 It is helpful to think of objects as containers that hold information.
 Their sole purpose is to label and store data which then can be used across the code.

 **How to name an object?**